sensei-hacker/inav-configurator/tabs/transpiler/docs/implementation_summary.md

 5. **`decompiler.js`** - INAV to JavaScript Decompiler
    - Converts logic conditions back to JavaScript
    - Intelligent grouping into handlers
-   - Pattern recognition for on.arm, when, etc.
+   - Pattern recognition for on.arm, if statements, etc.
    - Comprehensive warning system
    - Handles complex scenarios